ros-naoqi/naoqi_driver/doc/source/api.rst

 You can now have a look to the :ref:`list of available topics <topic>`, or you can go back to the :ref:`index <main menu>`.

+If you want to know more about the API, you can look at the doxygen documentation `here <./api/index.html>`_